RobinHoover.com

 Rev. ROBIN HOOVER PhD

 Laura Garciandia is a journalist living in Mexico City.
-Born in Havana, Cuba, she has traveled the world and she is bi-lingual in English and Spanish.
-She has worked with Central American migrants in Mexico for more than seven years.
-She has visited migrant shelters in Mexico both professionally and as a volunteer to provide services and to deliver donated clothing, medicine, and food.
-Laura listened to migrant stories and testimonies about the dangerous journey of migrants across Mexico.
-The idea emerged to create a guide for migrants to enable them to survive their trips.
-The guide would gather maps, emergency telephone numbers, the locations of shelters and survival tips for crossing deserts, rivers, and roads.
-She began a modest program of distributing survival guides in shelters and places where migrants gathered.
-Advice was shared concerning the activities of cartels, especially kidnapping and extortion.
-She began working everyday to find the most humanitarian routes where caregivers exist.
-She knew that through cooperation, the basic needs of the migrants could be met and dangers of traveling through Mexico could be alleviated.
+Born in Havana, Cuba, she has traveled the world and is bilingual in English and Spanish.
+For over seven years, she has worked with Central American migrants in Mexico, focusing on creating humane borders.
+Her experience includes visiting migrant shelters both as a professional and a volunteer, where she provides essential services and delivers donated clothing, medicine, and food.
+Laura has listened to the stories and testimonies of migrants regarding the dangerous journey across Mexico.
+This inspired her to develop a guide for migrants that would help ensure their safety by gathering maps, emergency telephone numbers, shelter locations, and survival tips for crossing deserts, rivers, and roads.
+She initiated a modest program of distributing these migrant safety resources in shelters and areas where migrants congregate.
+This advice also includes insights into the activities of cartels, particularly those involved in kidnapping and extortion.
+Each day, she works to identify the most humanitarian routes where caregivers are present, understanding that cooperation is key to meeting the basic needs of migrants and alleviating the dangers they face while traveling through Mexico.

-In 2018, she partnered with Robin Hoover who was working on similar projects in the United States where migrants were facing the dangers of crossing deserts, especially in Texas and Arizona, the two most dangerous parts of the border.
-After the first large caravan formed in April, Laura and Robin met in Mexico City in November, 2018 when the enormous wave of caravans began arriving in Mexico City.
-They began their collaboration by interviewing experts in human rights, government, intelligence services, and activists.
-The product of their collaboration is a new website: guiamigrantes.com
+In 2018, she partnered with Robin Hoover, who was engaged in similar immigration reform efforts in the United States, where migrants confront the perils of crossing deserts, especially in Texas and Arizona, the two most dangerous areas of the border.
+After the first large caravan formed in April, Laura and Robin met in Mexico City that November, as a significant wave of caravans began arriving.
+Their collaboration involved interviewing experts in human rights, government, intelligence services, and activists.
+The outcome of their partnership is a new website: guiamigrantes.com, dedicated to ensuring that migrants matter and providing vital resources for their journey.

 Rev. ROBIN HOOVER PhD